 Schools may have a more difficult time meeting adequate progress requirements.

-Hawaii Policies and Practices on Maintaining Security for the State Assessments
+Hawai‛i Policies and Practices on Maintaining Security for the State Assessments

-In 2014 – 2015, the HIDOE made significant steps in issuing strong statements on their enhanced policies and practices related to test security.
-In one of several documents they issued in the past year, the following information was shared with schools and complex areas in the state:
+HIDOE continues to issue strong statements on test security policies and practices through its numerous training sessions.

 “The security of assessment instruments and the confidentiality of student information are vital to maintaining the integrity of the assessments and the reliability of the results.
-Due to the importance of test security for all of the Hawaii Department of Education’s statewide student assessments, the following measures will be in place during the 2014 - 2015 school year:
+Due to the importance of test security for all of the Hawai‛i Department of Education’s statewide student assessments”

-A test security audit will be carried out to ensure that the current processes and procedures reflect best practices.
-(Note: This was done in late 2014.)
+Test security audits are routinely carried out to ensure that the current processes and procedures reflect best practices.

+Quality Assurance visits are conducted in order to ensure communication consistent with current test security policy.
+Hawaii’s next visit -- which includes external observation for impartiality -- takes place in October, 2018

-Student scoring patterns will be electronically monitored throughout the testing windows to identify and detect possible cheating and other irregularities.
+Student scoring patterns are electronically monitored throughout the testing windows to identify and detect possible cheating and other irregularities.
 Consultation with the principal and test coordinator will take place as necessary when potential problems are identified.

-Teams will conduct on-site monitoring of schools at various times during testing windows to verify adherence to test administration procedures and provision of appropriate test accommodations for identified students.
+Teams conduct on-site monitoring of schools at various times during testing windows to verify adherence to test administration procedures and provision of appropriate test accommodations, designated supports, and administrative considerations for identified students.

-Web monitoring, including social networking sites, will take place to identify potential testing breaches.”
+Web monitoring of social networking sites and other online venues has been activated to identify potential testing breaches.

-Over the past few years the HIDOE has issued many other documents on security.
-Among the ones that have been issued are:
+The list of statewide school communication on test security includes:

 HIDOE Test Security Plan: Test Security Policy and Associated Procedures